What is a fair test?

 Children will usually work in small groups to plan, carry out, take measurements, record results and write a conclusion.
 The children may be supported in different ways depending on age and ability.
-The planning stage may involve discussing the method and completing an investigation sheet to identify the variable (thing) they will change and what must stay to same to make it a fair test.
+The planning stage may involve discussing the method and completing an investigation sheet to identify the variable (thing) they will change and what must stay the same to make it a fair test.
 Children may be given or create their own diagrams or tables to record results on.

-Put fair testing into practice with activities to do at home:
+Put fair testing into practice with activities to do at home

 At home you could plan and carry out your own fair tests with your child.
 Here are some suggestions to get you started;